bover87/HMB-FFRK-JP-LabMem/README.md

 12. Restart the bot when prompted
 13. Restart your device/emulator when prompted
 14. Follow any on-screen instructions to install the certificate
-15. (Optional) If you want to see Japanese characters, change the font to MS Mincho.
+15. (Optional) If you want to see Japanese characters, change the font to MS Gothic.
 More information about displaying Japanese characters is give [here](#japanesetext)
 16. Launch FFRK
 17. On the home screen (not title screen) auto-detect screen offsets `Alt+O` ('o' for offsets)
 18. Start a lab or enter one in-progress